Bill the Lizard: 1915 film

-Disney
+Disney version

-Bill makes a brief appearance in the Disney film based on the book.
-Here, he is portrayed as a chimney sweep with a Cockney accent who is recruited by the White Rabbit and the Dodo to go down the Rabbit's chimney to pull the "monster" (Alice, made giant) out of the house.
-He seems all right with the task at first, but when he sees Alice in the window and realizes that he's been asked to retrieve a "monster", he tries to run in terror.
+Bill makes a brief appearance in the 1951 Disney animated film based on the book.
+In this version, he is portrayed as a chimney sweep with a Cockney accent, voiced by Larry Grey.
+Bill is recruited by the White Rabbit and the Dodo to go down the Rabbit's chimney to pull the "monster" (Alice, made giant) out of the house.
+He seems to accept the task at first, but when he sees Alice in the window and realizes that he's been asked to retrieve a "monster", he tries to run in terror.
 However, the Dodo catches him and forces him down the chimney, telling him this could be his moment of glory.
-Unlike the book, he is not kicked out, since Alice's hands and legs are sticking out outside of the house.
+Unlike in the book, Alice does not kick Bill out, since her hands and legs are sticking out outside of the house.
 Instead, he spreads a lot of soot, causing Alice to begin to sneeze.
-Hearing her inhale frantically, the White Rabbit hides and the Dodo is knocked off the roof from Alice wriggling inside as she tries to suppress the sneeze.
-Bill, however, cannot escape in time, and Alice's sneeze is so big it blows all the soot out of the house and rockets Bill into the sky, after which he is not seen again.
-He was voiced by Larry Grey.
+Hearing her inhale frantically, the White Rabbit hides and the Dodo is knocked off the roof as Alice wriggles inside, trying to suppress the sneeze.
+Bill, however, cannot escape in time, and Alice's sneeze is so big it blows all of the soot out of the house and rockets Bill into the sky, after which he is not seen again for the rest of the film.

-A lizard identical in appearance to Bill, voiced by Wayne Allwine, is a member of Ratigan's gang in the film The Great Mouse Detective.
-In Who Framed Roger Rabbit, Bill can be spotted in the beginning scene of the film helping someone hold a ladder.
+A lizard identical in appearance to Bill, voiced by Wayne Allwine, is a member of Ratigan's gang in the 1986 film The Great Mouse Detective.

+Bill make cameo appearances in the film Who Framed Roger Rabbit, where he is helping someone hold a ladder in the studios of Maroon Cartoons, and in the television series House of Mouse, being seen walking along with Dodo in the opening sequence.

 American McGee's Alice

-Bill (under the name of Bill McGill) makes a cameo in the video game American McGee's Alice, voiced by Andrew Chaikin.
+Bill (under the name of Bill McGill) makes a cameo in the 2000 video game American McGee's Alice, voiced by Andrew Chaikin.
 He is much more chameleon-like and appears to be a builder, and wears a toolbelt, cap and waistcoat.
 He has a very cynical outlook on life and repeatedly asks Alice for brandy, until a gust from the Duchess's house forces Alice inside, causing him to run in fear.
 He later appears again, and explains that he'll have the leeches in to clear up the remains of the defeated Duchess.
 Bill is last seen at the end of the game, during Wonderland's return to peace.